 Why choose Drama?
-Drama A level will help you

-performances.
-You then choose one of the three extracts you have worked on to perform in front of a visiting examiner.
-You must also complete a 'reflective report' evaluating how you have interpreted the three develop and apply an informed, analytical framework for making, performing, interpreting and understanding drama and theatre.
+Drama A level will help you develop and apply an informed, analytical framework for making, performing, interpreting and understanding drama and theatre.
 You will also have many opportunities to create theatre, both from existing texts and from your own ideas, in a range of styles, genres and eras.
 The course will hone your creativity and independence of mind, allow you to analyse and evaluate your own work and the work of others, and enable you to participate as both a theatre maker and an audience member.